SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-api.md

 {ImageSources}|ImageSources nodes to be added in the serverProcessedContent node
 ### TextCleanUpSummaryLinks

-**Description:** Rewrites summarylinks web part html to be compliant with the html supported by the modern modern text part.
+**Description:** Rewrites summarylinks web part html to be compliant with the html supported by the client side text part.

 **Example:** `{CleanedText} = TextCleanUpSummaryLinks({Text})`